tdestro/arduino-nano-33-iot-unbrick/README.md

-UNBRICK ARDUINO NANO 33 IOT WITH A ARUDINO MKR ZERO
+UNBRICK ARDUINO NANO 33 IOT WITH A ARDUINO MKR ZERO

 The only way I could find to recover the board was by burning the bootloader.